tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ### Individual framework

 Evidence remains on a per validator basis.
 This causes the least disruption to the current processes but requires that we break `LightClientAttackEvidence` into several pieces of evidence for each malicious validator.
 This not only has performance consequences in that there are n times as many database operations and that the gossiping of evidence will require more bandwidth then necessary (by requiring a header for each piece) but it potentially impacts our ability to validate it.
 In batch form, the full node can run the same process the light client did to see that 1/3 validating power was present in both the common block and the conflicting block whereas this becomes more difficult to verify individually without opening the possibility that malicious validators forge evidence against innocent .
 Not only that, but `LightClientAttackEvidence` also deals with amnesia attacks which unfortunately have the characteristic where we know the set of validators involved but not the subset that were actually malicious (more to be said about this later).
-And finally splitting the evidence into individual pieces makes it difficult
+And finally splitting the evidence into individual pieces makes it difficult to understand the severity of the attack (i.e. the total voting power involved in the attack)

 #### An example of a possible implementation path